coralie6626/hsr-databank/README.md

 - **story**: A string containing the light cone's background story.
 - **skill**: A string containing the light cone's skill description.

+## RelicData Interface

+The `RelicData` interface represents the data structure for relic information in the Honkai Star Rail game.
+It defines the following properties:

+- **name**: A string representing the relic's name.
+- **effect**: A string representing the effect of the relic.
+- **slots**: An array of `RelicSlot` objects representing the name and the story of the relic.